K-8 Curriculum at St. Patrick Catholic School

 • Curriculum and Assessment

 Religion is taught daily by qualified Catholic educators using Diocesan-approved curriculum and sacramental preparation texts.
-Students are assessed through tests, projects, discussions, and written work, and receive formal grades in Religion.
+Students are assessed through tests (including state-mandated MAP testing three times a year), projects, discussions, and written work, and receive formal grades in Religion.

 • Safe Environment and Student Protection